 - When you import a blog post via RSS, Uberflip takes the unique identifier of the post (the GUID) and saves it to the External ID field of the corresponding Uberflip Item.
 This shared identifier is what links the original blog post with the Uberflip Item.

-- Approximately every 20 minutes, Uberflip runs an automation that checks the RSS feed connected to a Blog Stream for updates.
+- Every 1-2 hours (approx.), Uberflip runs an automation that checks the RSS feed connected to a Blog Stream for updates.
 In addition to looking for new posts in the feed, the automation also checks if any posts in the feed have the same GUID as an Item in the connected Blog Stream in Uberflip.

 - For any post and Item pair with matching GUIDs, the automation then looks at the <title>, <content:encoded>, and <pubDate> fields for that post in the RSS feed.
 If the values in any of these fields are different from the corresponding values on the Uberflip Item, the automation assumes that the blog post must have been updated since the Uberflip Item was created or last updated.
 In such cases, Uberflip reimports the updated blog post and updates the Item's corresponding values to match.